blaylockbk/Herbie/docs/user_guide/searchString.md

-# 🪂 Subset with `searchString`
+# 🪂 Subset with `search`

 Subsetting is done using the GRIB2 index files.
 Index files define the grib variables/parameters of each message (sometimes it is useful to think of a grib message as a "layer" of the file) and define the byte range of the message.

 Herbie can subset a file by grib message by downloading a byte range of the file.
 This way, instead of downloading the full file, you can download just the "layer" of the file you want.
-The searchString method implemented in Herbie to do a partial download is similar to what is explained in the [wgrib2 docs](https://www.cpc.ncep.noaa.gov/products/wesley/fast_downloading_grib.html).
+The search method implemented in Herbie to do a partial download is similar to what is explained in the [wgrib2 docs](https://www.cpc.ncep.noaa.gov/products/wesley/fast_downloading_grib.html).

 Herbie supports reading two different types of index files